 Without that essential information, management is not able to pinpoint the problem, so they continue to look for love in all the wrong places.
 They spend their time and money on things like changing their menu, changing the product line, hiring expensive yet ineffective consultants...all to no avail.
 And because of those misfires, they likely will never know that the problem is internal, such as a lack of connection between the Esthetician and the clients.

-More information about The Client Bond can be found in The Heart of Esthetics course.
+More information about The Client Bond can be found in The Heart of Esthetics book.

 50% Complete